cocoaninja/Airbnb-Menu-Airview-Animation/README.md

-Airbnb Menu's Airview Animation is a drop-in easy-to-use library that provides a simple way to integrate a 3D UIView animation just like Airbnb's last updated Airview menu into your iOS applications.
+Airbnb Menu's Airview Animation is a drop-in easy-to-use library that provides a simple way to integrate a 3D UIView animation just like Airbnb's last updated Airview menu into your iOS apps.

 <img src="CNscreenshotBefore.png"/>
 <img src="CNscreenshotAfter.png"/>